ChIPs Network

 Learn More

-Women, Inventors of Color, & Patents
+Women, Inventors of Color & Patents

-DEI & Patent History in the U.S.
+Patent History in the U.S.

 1790

 Congress passed the first patent statute in U.S. history on April 10.
-After the passage of the act, the first Patent Board, made up of Secretary of State Thomas Jefferson, Secretary of War Henry Knox, and Attorney General Edmund Randolph, began examining patents.
+After the passage of the act, the first Patent Board, made up of Secretary of State Thomas Jefferson, Secretary of War Henry Knox and Attorney General Edmund Randolph, began examining patents.

-The first U.S. patent was granted to Samuel Hopkins for a process of making potash, an ingredient used in fertilizer on July 31.
+The first U.S. patent was granted to Samuel Hopkins for a process of making potash, an ingredient used in fertilizer, on July 31.
 President George Washington signed the first patent.

 1809